xi/xi-keyring/README.md

 -   Allow to configure access rules (always allow, always deny, prompt) per application
 -   Encrypt the meta data
 -   Keep the keyring locked as much as possible without impacting user comfort too much.
 For example, don't unlock automatically on login.
+-   Use separate namespaces for different applications, so one application can not access the secrets stored by another.

 **I am not claiming that this is or ever will be more secure than gnome-keyring.** The gnome-keyring developers are much more experienced with